aditiawas/QECProj/README.md

-# Lattice Partitioning and Processing Documentation
+# Resource-Constrained Surface Code Decoding: Analysis and Optimization Strategies

 ## Overview
-This code implements a system for partitioning a lattice graph into subgraphs, assigning these subgraphs to resources based on their complexity, and processing the subgraphs in parallel.
-The system utilizes a dynamic load balancing approach to distribute the subgraphs among high-complexity and low-complexity resources efficiently.
+This code implements a system for partitioning a surface code lattice into subgraphs, assigning these subgraphs to decoding units (resources) based on their complexity (number of nodes in syndrome graph), and processing the syndrome graphs in parallel.
+The system utilizes a dynamic load balancing approach to distribute the decosding of partitions among high-complexity-handling units and low-complexity-handling units efficiently.

 ## Main Script (`main.py`)